 Understand that traffic will come on it’s own and a lot things will handle themselves if you can get SEO to work for you.
 It’s also going to be free and really the only thing you’re sacrificing is time.

-Strategy 2: Social sharing.
+Social sharing.
 I’ll break this one up into 2 parts.
 The first is the one I use is that I have a network of people on social sites like Google+ and Facebook.
-Whenever I write new content on my website, I will almost always share it with friends.
+Whenever I write new content on my website, I will almost always share it with friends (or on my fan page).
 I may get a few re-shares from this, but it does provide extra traffic and bonus points for SEO.

-The second strategy is one that I am personally not very into, not because it doesn’t work, but because it just doesn’t it my teaste but if you enjoy socially communicating with people on these networks, you should use it to it’s fullest and that is creating groups on these social networks and constantly sharing content with them through these sources and linking them back to your website.
+The second strategy is one that I am personally not very into, not because it doesn’t work, but because it just doesn’t it my taste but if you enjoy socially communicating with people on these networks, you should use it to it’s fullest and that is creating groups on these social networks and constantly sharing content with them through these sources and linking them back to your website.
 This strategy has the potential to actually overtake SEO and the next strategy I’ll talk about, but only if you use it correctly.
-Read about a specific example where you can maximize this strategy.
+Read about a program called Five Dollar Posts where you can maximize this strategy using social media.

 PPC is an amazing tool where within a 24 hour period, you can rank for just about ANY keyword regardless of SEO competition and bring in traffic to your website.
 PPC is in my opinion an integral part of my business because for everything I write for organic purposes (SEO), I will also in addition make a complimentary ad that will also lead to whatever I wrote.